 Step 7: Source Music or Record Voice Over

-The visuals are only half of a brand film.
-Before the shoot, it must be decided whether the film will be set to music, a voice-over, or some combination of both, as any voice-overs will need to be recorded on the same day that the footage is captured.
+The visuals are only half of a brand video.
+Before the shoot, it must be decided whether the video will be set to music, a voice-over, or some combination of both, as any voice-overs will need to be recorded on the same day that the footage is captured.

 Step 8: Edit Video